-- i.
-In the event the candidate is no longer training with the Pharmacy Technician Educator, for any reason other than completion of the training, the candidate no longer meets the eligibility criteria to possess the registration, and the candidate shall relinquish the registration to the board within 10 days, giving notice of their last day of training. - ii.
-In the event a candidate fails to relinquish their registration when required to do so, the board staff shall inactivate the registration. - iii.
-In the event the candidate should resume training with a pharmacy technician educator, and verification of that training is provided to the board, the board may re-issue the registration with the original expiration date preserved. - iv.
-In its discretion, the board may grant an exception to the original expiration date or reinstate the registration upon request by the candidate demonstrating unusual circumstances. - e.
+- a.
+Upon receipt of a properly completed application, appropriate fee, and any other documentation required by the board, the board may issue a Pharmacy Technician Candidate Registration to the applicant. - b.
+The board reserves the right to refuse to issue, recall, or discipline a registration for cause. - c.
+The registration shall expire 24 months after the date of issuance, and it shall not be renewable. - d.
+Termination of Enrollment; Status of Registration - In the event the candidate is no longer enrolled in a nationally-accredited and board-approved pharmacy technician training program for any reason other than graduation, the candidate no longer meets the eligibility criteria to possess the registration, and the candidate shall relinquish the registration to the board, giving notice of their last day of enrollment in the program. - In the event a candidate fails to relinquish their registration when required to do so, or when notified by the board office of that requirement, the board staff shall inactivate the registration and refer the matter to the board for its consideration of disciplinary action against the candidate. - In the event the candidate should re-enroll in the original program or a different program, and gives proof of that enrollment to the board, the board may re-issue the registration with the original expiration date preserved. - In its discretion, the board may grant an exception to the original expiration date upon request by the candidate demonstrating unusual circumstances. - e.
 A pharmacy technician candidate shall notify the board, in writing, no later than 10 days following a change of mailing address.
-The written notice shall include the candidate's name, registration number, and old and new addresses. - f.
+The written notice shall include the candidate's name, registration number, and old and new addresses.

+f.
 A pharmacy technician candidate shall notify the board, in writing, no later than 10 days following a change in location(s) of employment.
-The written notice shall include the candidate's name, registration number, and pharmacy name, address, and permit numbers for old and new employers.
+The written notice shall include the candidate's name, registration number, and name, address, and permit numbers for old and new employers.